 For more information, please view the Administrative Guidelines for AHPP in Santa Monica (section 9.64 of the Municipal Code).

-For information on how to apply and who is eligible for AHPP, please visit the AHPP waitlist page.
+The AHPP program is part of what is now called the Below Market Housing (BMH) program.
+For information on how to apply and who is eligible, please visit the BMH program page.

 If you currently live in an apartment subject to affordability requirements, you will be required to prove your continued income eligibility.

 To comply with the affordability covenant, your landlord will annually require you to complete a Summarized Household Income form and support it with the following documents:

 - Most recent tax return or a copy of the extension and all W2s/1099s if an extension was filed and the return is still pending.